wenqiang-gu/scn-vertex/README.md

 - Sparse 3D convolution using SparseConvNet
 - High-resolution, memory-efficient processing of LArTPC data
-- Point cloud input with optional voxelization
 - Batch processing support with PyTorch DataLoader
-- Modular design for training and evaluation

 ## Installation